abraham171996/100DaysOfJavascript/README.md

-feat:add new js task name is animated login form day 11 feat:add new js tasks name is dark and light mode day 12 feat:add new js task name is pixel art generator day 13
+feat:add new js task name is animated login form day 11 feat:add new js tasks name is dark and light mode day 12 feat:add new js task name is pixel art generator day 13 feat:add new js task name is countdown new year day 14